суббота, 13 мая 2017 г.

 Both parts include the banquet scenes: the marriage celebration in Part I, the Oprichniki feast in Part II.
 White swans with silver crowns vs black swans with golden crowns, the festive hymn for the newlywed vs Fyodor's song about murder.
 The lyrics of these songs echo each other: "Open the gates, greet the newlywed..." vs "Hack the gates with axes, chop the boyars' heads off..."

-Fyodor sings about breaking into a boyar mansion, slaughtering everyone, taking valuables and burning down the place.
-The film doesn't include any gruesome scenes of bloodshed or tortures, but this song is enough to demonstrate how trivial the violence is for the Oprichniki: mass murder is treated as a casual and amusing activity.
+Fyodor sings about breaking into a boyar mansion, slaughtering everyone, taking valuables, and burning down the place.
+The film doesn't include any gruesome scenes of bloodshed or torture, but this song is enough to demonstrate how trivial the violence is for the Oprichniki: mass murder is treated as a casual and amusing activity.

 However, it's Vladimir who takes the bride's place at the feast in Part II.
-Both Alexei and Fyodor are shown jealous to the attention Vladimir receives:
+Both Alexei and Fyodor are shown jealous of the attention Vladimir receives:

 Fyodor's jealousy is triggered by Ivan's words "No one loves me...".
 He stops dancing and removes the mask, and Ivan has to reassure him with a glance.

-The Oprichniki in the finale represent the realm Ivan is building: dark, voiceless, faceless, featureless:
+The Oprichniki in the finale represents the realm Ivan is building: dark, voiceless, faceless, featureless:

-At the same time, this scene also shows Ivan’s loneliness, an absolute solitude of an autocrat ruler.
+At the same time, this scene also shows Ivan’s loneliness, the absolute solitude of an autocratic ruler.
 There are no people anymore near Ivan since the Oprichniki are nothing but the tsar’s shadows.
 Instead of feeling safe, Ivan only sinks deeper into despairing isolation.

 _____________________________________________